Chapter 14: Reactor No.5

 “Don’t fight it!”
 Tails said, injecting more Mana into the orbs in front of him.
 “I told you, everyone has their own unique style!
 Just relax and let the Emerald guide you!”
 The Robians soon arrived on the same level the three Mobians were on.
 “Get ready!”
 Tails called out.

 The fox heard Bark let out a deep, calming breath to settle his nerves.
 From the corner of his eye, Tails saw the bear’s left arm stretch back like he was preparing to throw a ball, the aura on his hand now crackling with electrical energy.
-Bark trained his eyes on one of the heavily armored boars at the back of the pack as though he was aiming his right arm at it.
+Bark trained his eyes on one of the heavily armoured boars at the back of the pack as though he was aiming his right arm at it.

 The seven robotic creatures continued their dash, propelled by the all-consuming command to eliminate all intruders engraved into their positronic brains.
 They soon neared the iced T-junction, which now pooled slightly.